 Northern Shovelers swim through wetlands, often with their bills down in the water, swinging them side to side to filter out tiny crustacean prey.
 Sometimes large groups swim in circles to stir up food.
 They don't forage on land regularly, but they do rest on land and walk along wetland edges.
 They are fairly social ducks, occurring in groups with shovelers and other dabbling ducks, especially during the winter.
 During the breeding season, they are less tolerant of other shovelers encroaching on their territory.
 Defensive males often chase intruders on the water and in the air.
 Males court females on the wintering grounds with turns, dips, wing flaps, and head pumping.
 Pairs stay together during the breeding season, although males will occasionally mate with a second female.
 After breeding, males group together in small flocks before and after molting.
 Males molt their flight feathers before migrating south, becoming flightless for a brief period, when they tend to stay hidden in vegetation especially at night.Back to top

-Northern Shovelers are common and their populations were stable between 1966 and 2015, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 4.5 million.
-The species rates an 8 out of 20 on the Continental Concern Score, which means it is not on the Partners in Flight Watch List and is a species of low conservation concern.
-The U.S. Fish and Wildlife Service carefully manages duck hunting, and limits the number of individuals hunters can take every year based on population size.
-Over the last several years, hunters have taken an average of 30,700 Northern Shovelers per year.Back to top
+Northern Shovelers are common, and their populations were stable between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 5.9 million and rates them 7 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+The U.S. Fish and Wildlife Service carefully manages duck hunting and limits the number of individuals hunters can take every year based on population size.
+From 2019 to 2021, hunters shot between 450,000 and 470,000 shovelers per year.Back to top

 Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
 Houghton Mifflin Harcourt, New York, USA.